ingra14m/My-exp-Gaussian/README.md

 # My-exp-Gaussian

 It should be noted that this is **not an implementation of a paper**.
+It was an early attempt to model specular highlights with 3D-GS.
+The official code together with the final paper will be released in another repo.
+Please stay tuned.

 ![teaser](assets/teaser.png)